-Significant differences in access to up-to-date knowledge exist both across and within schools, and across courses taught by different people.
+Our findings so far reveal significant differences in access to up-to-date knowledge, both within and across schools.
 Do these differences matter for students' outcomes and for the production of innovation?
-To begin answering this question, we now explore the relationship between the gap and a) innovation measures, such as a school's share of undergraduate students who complete a PhD and the number of patents produced by all students; and b) labor-market measures, such as graduation rates, income, and intergenerational mobility.
+As an attempt to answer this question, we now explore the relationship between the gap and a) measures of students' innovation activities, such as a school's share of undergraduate students who complete a doctoral degree and the number of patents produced by students, and b) labor-market outcomes, such as graduation rates, earnings, and intergenerational mobility.

-All these outcomes are measured at the school level or at the school-by-cohort level (with the exception of the share of students who attend graduate school, also available by macro-field).
-The education-innovation gap is measured at the syllabus level.
-To construct a school-level measure, we follow the school value-added literature (Deming, 2014) and estimate the school component of the gap using the following model:
+All these outcomes are measured at the school level or at the school-by-cohort level (with the exception of the share of students who attend graduate school, available separately by macro-field).
+To match this feature of the data, we follow the school value-added literature (Deming, 2014) and estimate the school component of the gap using the following model: